itinerantfoodie/itinerantfoodie.github.io/_drafts/myanmar-trip-report.md

   - Burma
 ---

-I covered Myanmar in two different trips, at the beginning of the year and also in April.
+I covered Myanmar in multiple trips.

 ## Yangon ရန်ကုန်

 While the city didn't offer too much in terms of tourism, due to population it does have a good amount of expats (and also usergroup meetups, and co-working spaces).
+Usually most people come to this city to work (or play due to some of the bars).
+This place is the place to be if you are after events as well.
 Also the prices for food is quite reasonable (1000 kyats or less than 1 USD for a meal at a restaurant).

 My main highlights are as follows.